 So, we develop tools to avoid being alone at all costs.
 We use texting and emailing to cheat ourselves into constant company – obsessive social networking as an avoidance technique against the loneliness.

-When I say that learning to be alone is important for your recovery, it is very important to make a distinction here:
+When I say that learning to be alone is important for your recovery, it is crucial to make a distinction here:

 You should avoid alone-time at all costs during the first weeks, especially during the excruciating 60 days of no contact.
-Distracting yourself and seeking company of others minimizes the danger being caught in the harmful “vicious cycle of thoughts”.
+Distracting yourself and seeking the company of others minimizes the danger being caught in the harmful “vicious cycle of thoughts.”

 It was for me.